Skip to content

 Advanced

-You can also merge together other merged authentication methods.
+You can also merge other merged authentication methods.
 This lets you build scenarios where you require an API key, and then need either a JWT Bearer token or OAuth2 to pass.
 As a very brief example:

 # setup apikey auth